 Seeing a loved one’s body

-After someone dies their body is taken to a hospital mortuary or a local mortuary.
+After someone dies suddenly or unexpectedly their body is taken to a hospital mortuary or a local mortuary.

 You can decide whether or not to see a loved one's body.
 To help you make this decision, and if you didn't see a loved one in hospital or at the roadside before their death, you can ask your police contact or medical staff to tell you about injuries to a loved one’s body and what their body looks like.